FictitiousParadise/3D-Unity-Game-p2p/README.md

 ⚠️ This project was built for learning and academic purposes.
 Some assets and systems were implemented as part of studying multiplayer mechanics.
 Performance may vary depending on hardware and network stability.

 📚 Technologies Used: Unity Engine, C#, Mirror Networking (P2P), 3D Game Development Concepts.

+This project was developed as part of my graduation journey and learning experience.
+Special thanks to the open-source community and learning resources that made this possible.